observablehq/plot/README.md

 * **sort** -
 * **reverse** -

-In addition, you can specify a general transform, either as a custom function or by using one of the built-in transforms described below:
+You can also specify a custom transform function:

 * **transform** -

-The basic transforms are composable: the filter transform is applied first, then sort, reverse, and lastly the general transform.
+The basic transforms are composable: the filter transform is applied first, then sort, reverse, and lastly the custom transform.
+The custom transform is rarely specified directly; instead it is applied using one of the built-in transforms described below.

 ### Bin